LuFabb/Meteo-coding-week/README.md

-This repo is based from the last lesson of the <a href="https://boolean.careers/coding-week">Boolean Coding Week<a> whit the teacher Marco Lancellotti, we build a Meteo app that use different technologies:
+This repo is based from the last lesson of the <a href="https://boolean.careers/coding-week">Boolean Coding Week<a> whit the teacher Marco Lancellotti, we build a Weather Forecast App that use different technologies:

 <ul>
   <li>CSS transition</li>